Showing posts with label fort payne. Show all posts

 Stevenson Train Depot

-I took a few pictures and we stopped at the Co-op that was next to the depot, for some more seeds and stuff to run off the groundhogs and rabbits.
+I took a few pictures, and we stopped at the Co-op next to the depot for some more seeds and supplies to deter the groundhogs and rabbits.

 Co-Op

-We rode through Stevenson Park where we saw an old cabin, steam engine, birding trails, ballpark, and a mural about the Tornado of April 27, 2011, that hit the surrounding areas.
+We rode through Stevenson Park, where we saw an old cabin, a steam engine, birding trails, a ballpark, and a mural about the Tornado of April 27, 2011, that hit the surrounding areas.

 100-year-old Cabin